-This programme gives you the opportunity to acclimatise better and also has the chance to practise on the ice before tacking the mountain itself.
-This option will give you a greater enjoyment of the climb and a better chance of making the summit than the 2-day option, offered by many agencies.
+Our Huayna Potosi programme gives you the opportunity to safely acclimatise with the option to practise climbing techniques and use all equipment on the ice before tackling the mountain itself.
+This alone will give you a greater enjoyment of the Huayna Potosi climb.
+We want you to give you every chance of making the summit, the main difference when compared to the 2-day option, offered by many agencies.

 |Price per person (USD)|

 |Groups of 3||$415|

 Depart La Paz for Laguna Zongo (4,750m) where we will set up camp.
 We then take a short trek to the base of the glaciar, where we will spend the afternoon practising many different techniques on the ice (walking, climbing, abseiling, rescue techniques etc.).
 Return to the camp (hut accommodation) and sleep.

 After breakfast we will start the ascent (mostly on rock) to the Rock Camp (5,150m), where we will set up our base at the high camp refuge.
 Trekking time 3-4 hours.
 Afternoon to practise skills a little more, and perhaps scope out the start of the route, or just take it easy in preparation for the early start tomorrow.

 An early start (2am) towards the summit of the Huayna Potosi mountain (6,088m).
 From the peak we will be able to enjoy views of the altiplano, La Paz, the valleys entering into the jungle, Lake Titicaca and the entire Cordillera Real.
 We will then start our descent back to base camp and onward to Laguna Zongo, where our vehicle will be waiting for us to return to La Paz.

 - Tent (2 person, North Face or similar)